IF I SEEK US

 Advice on Intoxication

-The Gospel of Thomas is an unorganized collection Jesus' of sayings.
+The Gospel of Thomas is an unorganized collection of Yeshua's sayings.

 INTRODUCTION TO GOSPEL OF THOMAS

 The Gospel of Thomas is just as authentic as the Gospel of John in that most, if not all, of the verses were originally written by one of the disciples and, as such, is an eye and ear witness account to most of what Yeshua said during his public ministry.
 It is the counterpoint to the Gospel of John and the other Gospels in that there is no narrative; Thomas has only collected the wisdom sayings, or loggia of Yeshua that almost exclusively relate or give clues to entering the Kingship of the Heavens.